-With the introduction of the Phantom 4 RTK (P4RTK), DJI has brought surveying workflows closer to real-world accuracy than ever before—we’re talking accuracy down to 1/10ft (3cm).
+With the introduction of the Phantom 4 RTK (P4RTK), DJI has brought surveying workflows closer to real-world accuracy than ever before—unparalleled accuracy within 1/10ft (3cm).

-To achieve centimeter-level accuracy, the P4RTK uses TimeSync technology to coordinate its camera and RTK receiver, ensuring the most accurate geospatial information is tagged to each and every image.
-In addition, TimeSync centers the positioning data to the optical center of the camera, which helps ensure data accuracy is maintained during processing.
+To achieve centimeter-level positioning data, the P4RTK uses a TimeSync system to coordinate its camera and RTK module, ensuring the most accurate geospatial information is tagged to each and every image.
+In addition, TimeSync centers the positioning data to the optical center of the camera, which helps ensure image data accuracy is maintained during processing.

-Superior image quality: The P4RTK combines a one-inch, 20-megapixel CMOS sensor; a mechanical shutter that improves captures of moving objects; and an aerial-optimized wide-angle lens with a 24mm focal length, to deliver you clear, consistent images every time you fly
+Superior image quality: With its precise imaging system, the P4RTK combines a one-inch, 20-megapixel CMOS sensor; a mechanical shutter that improves the capture of moving objects; and an aerial-optimized wide-angle lens with a 24mm focal length, to deliver you clear, consistent images every time you fly.

-Intelligent flight modes: Users can direct the P4RTK’s flight by simply tapping on a point on the controller screen, drawing a path with their finger, or by telling it to take the most direct path “home” to the base station.
-Alternatively, users can upload a predetermined flightpath beforehand by uploading a KML file or use the ActiveTrack mode to automatically follow designated objects.
+Intelligent flight modes: Flight controllers can direct the P4RTK’s flight by simply tapping on a point on the controller screen, drawing a path with their finger, or by instructing it to follow the most direct path “home” to the base station.
+Alternatively, users can upload a predetermined flightpath beforehand by uploading a KML file or using the ActiveTrack mode to automatically follow designated objects.

-A controller designed for professionals: Includes a microSD card slot, high-quality speaker, and hot-swappable batteries, so users don’t lose connection to their drone if they need to change batteries mid-flight.
+A remote controller designed for professionals: The Phantom 4 includes a microSD card slot, high-quality speaker, and hot-swappable batteries, so users don’t lose connection to their drone if they need to change the intelligent flight batteries mid-flight.

 1/10ft accuracy, every time you survey

 In the past, worksites juggled speed and accuracy; quick data collection meant compromising accuracy.
-Because surveying took copious amounts of time (and a surveyor’s time came with a hefty dollar amount), worksites weren’t surveying frequently enough to extract as many useful progress-tracking metrics as they wanted.
+Because traditional surveying was time consuming and costly, worksites weren’t surveying frequently enough to extract as many useful progress-tracking metrics as they wanted.

-Surveyors were caught in a stalemate with their data collection methodology, a battle they conceded to out of necessity.
-Walking a site, shooting points, establishing ground control—these things took days, sometimes weeks depending on the acreage.
+Surveyors were caught in a stalemate with their data collection methodology.
+Walking a site, shooting points, and establishing ground control could take days, sometimes weeks depending on the site acreage.

-The Phantom 4 RTK has dismantled that delicate balance between quality and pace to reduce survey time to a matter of hours, without forfeiting quality.
+With its high precision mapping capability, the Phantom 4 RTK has helped provide balance between quality and pace, reducing survey time to a matter of hours, without forfeiting accurate metadata.

-Today, surveyors get near real-time data as often as they want to fly a drone, with accuracy down to 1/10ft (more on how we reach this level of accuracy in the next section).
+Today, surveyors can gather accurate data as often as they want to fly a mapping mission with their drone, obtaining accuracy down to 1/10 of foot.

-With bandwidth restored, surveyors can finally direct their attention to their core strength—site analysis, leveraging collected data to make observations about efficiency and progress.
+With more available time, surveyors can direct their attention to their core strength—site analysis, leveraging collected data to make observations about efficiency and progress.

-With more consistent ground control, you get more accurate data.
-And with more accurate data you have the capacity to peel back surface layers and get strategic with your material movement, risk assessment, and cross-team collaboration.
+With more consistent ground control comes more accurate data.
+And with more accurate data site managers have the capacity to better understand their material movement, risk assessment, and cross-team collaboration.

-Integrating AeroPoints into surveying workflows also means less time traveling around busy, dangerous worksites, dropping off GCPs.
+Integrating AeroPoints into surveying workflows also means less time traveling around busy, dangerous worksites, placing ground control points.

-With less time on site, those in charge of drone operations—who typically have other duties ranging from machine control to modeling—can focus more of their attention on leveraging collected data to improve efficiency and progress.
+With less time on site, those managing drone operations—who typically also have other duties ranging from machine control to modeling—can focus more of their attention on leveraging collected data to improve efficiency and decision making.

-The surveying professional is only one part of a very complex network of individuals—you have foreman, clients, contractors, tradesmen, and the list goes on.
-They may have been the initial aerial data gatekeepers, but now, Propeller’s primary users are tethering all their moving parts together using 3D drone models.
+The surveying professional is only one part of a very complex network of individuals that includes foremen, clients, contractors, and tradesmen.
+They may have been the initial aerial data gatekeepers, but now, Propeller’s primary users are tying their moving parts together using 3D drone models.